 Advantages to Termite Bait Systems

-- It can also be used for early detection and one of it’s best application is that stations can be used without chemicals to test for the presence of termites (i.e termite monitoring) in your area.
+- It can also be used for early detection and one of it’s the best application is that stations can be used without chemicals to test for the presence of termites (i.e termite monitoring) in your area.

-- Bait systems use a very limited amount of insecticide in a targeted locations, which makes them relatively eco-friendly method of termite treatment when compared to conventional termite control methods.
+- Bait systems use a very limited amount of insecticide in a targeted location, which makes them a relatively eco-friendly method of termite treatment when compared to conventional termite control methods.
 In fact, termite baits may also be used in situations where conventional methods of termite treatment are prohibited or have gone ineffective.

 - It can safely be used in areas, such as near water sources that could become contaminated.
-It is very helpful in certain building structures which have monumental value , where drilling and injection method is not possible.
+It is very helpful in certain building structures which have monumental value, where drilling and injection method is not possible.

-- It is easier to install termite baits around a property, than it is to inject liquid soil chemical around a house.
+- It is easier to install termite baits around a property than it is to inject liquid soil chemical around a house.

 - Safe for children and pets – as there are no chemical applied to the soil, baiting is ideal if you have children and pets, even the termite bait is non-toxic to mammals.

-- One process which makes Baiting and monitoring system advantageous over traditional methods of termite control is it’s capabilities in the case of invasion by neighbouring colonies.
-When a colony is knocked out and other colonies exist in neighbourhood areas then those termite colonies in the neighbourhood try to invade .
+- One process which makes Baiting and monitoring system advantageous over traditional methods of termite control is its capabilities in the case of invasion by neighbouring colonies.
+When a colony is knocked out and other colonies exist in neighbourhood areas then those termite colonies in the neighbourhood try to invade.
 With Baiting system in place members of the invading colony could also be eliminated by the same bait, and thus it would make sense to maintain baits in their original location.